anky17/LabWork/Sutherland Hodgeman Polygon Clipping/README.md

 **Steps:**
 1. **Initialize a temporary array TempArray to store the clipped vertices.**
 2. **For each edge in the polygon:**
-   -- a. **Check if the edge is entirely outside the clipping window:**
+   - a. **Check if the edge is entirely outside the clipping window:**
      - If yes, discard the edge.
-   -- b. **Check if the edge is entirely inside the clipping window:**
+   - b. **Check if the edge is entirely inside the clipping window:**
      - If yes, retain the edge.
-   -- c. **If the edge intersects with the clipping window:**
+   - c  **If the edge intersects with the clipping window:**
      - Clip the edge against each boundary of the clipping window.
      - Retain the clipped portion of the edge.
 3. **Display the clipped polygon using the retained edges.**